dotnet/msbuild/documentation/ProjectReference-Protocol.md

 These properties will then be gathered via the `GetTargetFrameworks` call.
 They will be available to the referencing project via the `AdditionalPropertiesFromProject` metadata on the `_MSBuildProjectReferenceExistent` item.
 The `AdditionalPropertiesFromProject` value will be an XML string which contains the values of the properties for each `TargetFramework` in the referenced project.
 For example:

 > :warning: This format is being changed.
-Soon, the schema will replace <net5.0> with <Property Name="net5.0">.
+Soon, the schema will replace <net5.0> with <TargetFramework Name="net5.0">.
 You can opt into that behavior early by setting the _UseAttributeForTargetFrameworkInfoPropertyNames property to true.
 This property will have no effect after the transition is complete.

 ```xml
 <AdditionalProjectProperties>